- 10 Days ago

-- When there is a history of the previous child with chromosomal abnormalities.
+- When there is previous child with chromosomal abnormalities.

-- When the age of pregnant women is more than 35 year.
+- If age of pregnant women is above 35 year.

-- When the ultrasound scanning detects unexpected abnormalities in the fetus.
+- If ultrasound detects unexpected abnormalities in the fetus.

-- When there is concern that the baby may have been exposed to some types of infections.
+- If the baby has been exposed to some types of infections.